python-poetry/poetry/docs/docs/pyproject.md

 ]
 ```

-If your package is stored inside a "source" directory, you must specify it:
+If your package is stored inside a "lib" directory, you must specify it:

 ```toml
 [tool.poetry]